kubeshop/testkube-executor-template/CONTRIBUTING.md

 ### For infrastructure / Kubernetes based components

-- We're using helm charts to build and share testkube
+- We're using helm charts to build and share TestKube
 - Comment non-obvious decisions
 - Use current Helm/Kubernetes versions